sogloarcadius/feelshare/README.md

 # FeelShare
-Android Application to log moods.
+Android Application to see the world feelings and yours.

 # Developer
 Arcadius SOGLO.